 2 x Headteacher Representatives from districts not affected by decision

 The panel will have agreed terms of reference.

 Monitoring and review of the protocol

-The alternative provision panel will monitor the number of children referred to the local authority under this protocol and provide statistics/reports to schools and other.
+The School Admissions Team will monitor the number of children referred under this protocol and provide statistics/reports to schools and others as required.

 Fair access protocol - a guide for parents

 'Culturally abnormal behaviour(s) of such an intensity, frequency or duration that the physicalsafety of the person or others is likely to be placed in serious jeopardy, or behaviour which is likely to seriously limit use of, or result in the person being denied access to, ordinary community facilities.'
 (Emerson, 1995)

 The Royal College of Psychiatrists' 2007 report challenging behaviour: a unified approach defined 'challenging behaviour' very similarly as:

 Behaviour of such an intensity, frequency or duration as to threaten the quality of life and/or thephysical safety of the individual or others and is likely to lead to responses that are restrictive, aversive or result in exclusion

 DfE Publication, Promoting the education of Looked after Children July 2014